isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-wheels-of-change-1896-1970.md

 #### **The Rise of the Automobile**

 In 1907, the Singapore Automobile Club (SAC) was formed, with Governor John Anderson as its president.
-Notable members included the Sultan of Johor; Walter John Napier, a lawyer-academic who was the first editor of the Straits Settlements Law Reports; and E.G. Broadrick, president of the Singapore Municipality between 1904 and 1910 and later the British Resident of Selangor.[^12] Remarkably, by 1908 – when the world automobile industry was still in its infancy[^13] – there were already 214 individuals in Singapore licensed to drive “motor-cars, motor-bicycles and steam-rollers”.[^14]
+Notable members included the Sultan of Johor; Walter John Napier, a lawyer-academic who was the first editor of the *Straits Settlements Law Reports*; and E.G. Broadrick, president of the Singapore Municipality between 1904 and 1910 and later the British Resident of Selangor.[^12] Remarkably, by 1908 – when the world automobile industry was still in its infancy[^13] – there were already 214 individuals in Singapore licensed to drive “motor-cars, motor-bicycles and steam-rollers”.[^14]

 In June 1907, *The Straits Times* announced that it was devoting a special column to automobilism.[^15] The column started off as “Motors & Motoring” in 1910, was renamed “The Motoring World” in 1911 and ran until 1928.[^16] Its longevity was testimony to the fascination with cars among the paper’s readers, if not the general population.